 Good morning everyone!
 Today I'm finally going to explain the process of turning our recently built farmhouse table into the finished one we are in love with today!

 I thought about leaving the natural wood, but my heart was set on black chairs with a white table.
-I wanted that older look, so I went with Miss Mustard Seed's milk paint in farmhouse white.
+I wanted that older look, so I went with

 The first coat went on with minimal coverage- the wood looked whitewashed as opposed to painted.